Are there set timescales for applying to placements?

 How long do placements last?

 There are year-long opportunities starting in June.
-Long-term semester placements are offered part-time from October–December and January–April, lasting around 12 weeks.
+Long-term semester placements are offered part-time from October to December and January to April, lasting around 12 weeks.
 Summer placements run from June to the end of September.

 Students on year-long placements will be visited by academic tutors and will be in regular contact with them.
 Students on an accredited module will have weekly contact with their academic supervisors through seminars, workshops and drop-in sessions.
-All students receive pre and post-placement support from their respective school and our Careers and Employability Service.
+All students on a placement programme run via the faculty receive pre and post-placement support from their respective school and our Careers and Employability Service.

 How much university work are students expected to undertake during their placement?

 Students are expected to act as employees for the duration of their placement.
-We do not expect them to carry out University work during their employment, except for reflective reports which are submitted after they have completed their time with your organisation.
+We do not require them to carry out university work during their employment, except for reflective reports which are submitted after they have completed their time with your organisation.

 What are my responsibilities as a placement provider?